-- The De Anza student success center - Links to an external site. - offers tutoring, skills workshops and other services to assist you.
-The winter term schedule is not yet up, but check it out after the first week of school. - Your portal has links to an outside tutoring service for writing tasks, called Smartthinking - Net Tutor is a link to help from the student success center from Canvas.
+- The De Anza student success center offers tutoring, skills workshops and other services to assist you.
+The winter term schedule is not yet up, but check it out after the first week of school. - Your portal may have a link to an outside tutoring service for writing tasks, called Smartthinking, though this service may have been discontinued. - Net Tutor is a link to help from the student success center from Canvas.